Remington Model 721: Design details

 When compared to the Mauser 98 action, the Remington introduced several features meant to decrease production time and cost as well as increase the accuracy potential.
 The first was a redesign of the receiver from a billet-machined structure to a round profile.
 The round receiver can be produced on a lathe rather than requiring a mill.
 The recoil lug was a simple plate of steel sandwiched between the barrel and receiver (like on Savage Model 1920, but even simpler).

 Remington advertised the rifle as having the "strongest bolt action ever developed." with a new encased bolt head.
 The bolt was redesigned and made from multiple pieces.
 The large claw extractor was eliminated in favor of a small, but effective part mounted in a newly recessed bolt face.
 The ejector was now a plunger on the bolt face rather than a blade mounted in the receiver.

 A new adjustable trigger mechanism was fitted allowing for a sharper, crisp let off.
 A new safety design was also introduced.
 The same trigger and safety were used in the subsequent Model 700 and eventually came under criticism due to safety concerns.

 Standard factory features included tapered barrel, American walnut sporting stock, polished bolt and action, drilled and tapped for scope mounts, four cartridge magazine, adjustable rear sight, matted ramp front sight, metal butt plate.
 Additional options included select figured walnut stocks, hand checkering and sling swivels.

 Safety flaw in the firing mechanism design

-Even before the rifle was released for the public, a potentially fatal flaw in the design was discovered: defect in the firing mechanism could fire the gun without the trigger being squeezed; Mike Walker's proposed fix for it was declined because of additional 5.5 cents (adjusted for inflation: $) per rifle in production costs.
+Even before the rifle was released for the public, a potentially fatal flaw in the design was discovered: a defect in the firing mechanism could fire the gun without the trigger being squeezed; Mike Walker's proposed fix was declined because of an additional 5.5 cents (adjusted for inflation: $) per rifle in production costs.
 Despite thousands of complaints both from civilian customers as well as the military and quite a few deaths, the issue was left not mitigated even past the Model 721's end of production and inherited by the Model 700.

 Production

-Remington Manufactured the Model 721 in Ilion, New York.
+Remington manufactured the Model 721 in Ilion, New York.
 Production estimates are: